types of loading dock lifts

 Mechanical Dock Levelers

 A mechanical dock leveler does not require electricity.
-The mechanism functions by means of a pully and chain contraption.
-It’s a simple and has a more affordable upfront cost.
-Mechanical dock levelers do seem to be harder on your employees because they require them to bend and strain more in order to have the dock leveler function.
+The mechanism functions utilizing a pulley and chain contraption.
+It’s simple and has a more affordable upfront cost.
+Mechanical dock levelers do seem to be harder on your employees because they require them to bend and strain more to have the dock leveler function.
 To lower this type of dock leveler, you simply need to walk out on it, and the weight of yourself will lower it down to function.

 To See Our Mechanical Dock Leveler Options – Click Here!